Job Summary

 Job Description

-Job responsibilities: We continue to reward our staff with competitive salaries and a great range of employee benefits.
-These include: 25 days annual leave (plus Bank Holidays) and option to buy/sell Private Healthcare (Benenden) Company Pension Scheme Life Assurance Blue Light Card Refer a Friend Scheme CPD Opportunities Wagestream Reward Gateway Cycle to Work Scheme Smart Tech EV Car Scheme.
+We continue to reward our staff with competitive salaries and a great range of employee benefits.
+These include: 25 days annual leave (plus Bank Holidays) and option to buy/sell Private Healthcare (Benenden); Company Pension Scheme; Life Assurance; Blue Light Card; Refer a Friend Scheme; CPD Opportunities; Wagestream Reward Gateway; Cycle to Work Scheme; Smart Tech EV Car Scheme.
+These benefits are our way of saying thank you to our colleagues.

 * Post graduate education

-* Domiciliary care provision; Experienced in the provision of high-risk treatments & advanced biomechanical assessments; 2 years relevant post graduate experience
+* Experienced in the provision of high‑risk treatments & biomechanical assessments

 UK Registration